-Figure 1: MobileMark 2018 User Activity States aggregate runtimes for one iteration on the Calibration System (See Section 2.7 for system details).
+Figure 1: MobileMark 2018 User Activity States aggregate runtimes for one iteration on the Calibration System (See Section 2.7 for system details).i

 The 60% active, 20% screen-on idle, and 20% screen-off/instant on distribution on the calibration system was derived using a large amount of real life user telemetric data from various sources.
+For the user idle screen off/instant on activity state, the benchmark will utilize Modern Standby if available.